tranr5/Project-1-Memory-Game/README.md

 </ul>

 ### Game Pictures
-  When the game loads you will need to click the button to start the timer
+  When the game loads you will need to click the button to start the timer<br>
   <img src="https://i.imgur.com/GnSLwT7.png" height="300px"/> <br>
   Whenever the player choose the cards to flip.
-If it is a match, they will stay flipped
+If it is a match, they will stay flipped<br>
    <img src="https://i.imgur.com/XSaPwYQ.png" height="300px"/>

 ### Link to Game